mozilla/pkipolicy/rootstore/policy.md

 5.  otherwise operate in accordance with published criteria that we deem acceptable.

+CAs MUST follow and be aware of discussions in the [mozilla.dev.security.policy][MDSP] forum, where Mozilla's root program is coordinated.
+They are encouraged, but not required, to contribute to those discussions.

 ### 2.2 Validation Practices ###

 We consider verification of certificate signing requests to be acceptable if it